mintpepper95/KnowledgeIsPower/Atlassian.md

 UI coding question: print a navigation menu with categories and children using your framework of choice.
 You will need a recursive solution.
 How would you highlight only the "active" item and expand only the path that contains the active item.

 JS question: implement a JS solution for fetching/reading feature flags from an API.
 How would you improve performance, caching, share across different apps,...

+For Javascript coding, I got to create a simple function for run a feature flag.
+You'll be given a mock API (just a function that return promise basically) and you need to create a production-ready code for consuming it.

+For javascript coding, make sure you cover all of the programming best practice like good variable naming, good structure of the class (if you're using class) or good function organisation (follow SOLID principle), add unit test, etc.

+For Browser coding, you can use framework if you want, I used React as well.
+For browser coding, if you're using React, follow a good practice around component structure, accesibility (use semantic html instead of just div all over the places and ARIA- attributes)

+Browser Coding - Create a file directory structure using some JSON data provided Javascript Interview - Make an async promise call from a function and display data in paginated format.
+Then kept scaling up the question.

+Browser coding interview - build a navigation tree Javascript coding interview - build a feature flag library

+JS, implement Tic Tac Toe in React and plain JS
+Two player, one user one bot

+Javascript coding interview - build a feature flag library create a feature flag component in React that consumes a feature’s API and conditionally renders UI based on the value of the feature.

 Systems design: jira active sprint board, what components would you use, how would you optimize the FE loading of thousands/millions of jira tickets, how would you measure performance.